BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 The initial data provides during construction provides the size of the datablock (which cannot be changed) and the initial value for the data.
 Reads and writes to this value must always be the same size.

-Profile
+Value Profile
-^^^^^^^
+^^^^^^^^^^^^^
-A profile computes a value based on a number of (time,value) points.
+A value profile computes a value based on a number of (time,value) points.
 The value is interpolated from the two nearest time points.
-A profile can contain a maximum of 16 data points.
+Future extensions might use NURBS or other smoothing algorithms.

     type: 0x06
-    len: (N+1) * 4 + id_chain
+    len: (N) * 4 + 3
-    format:
+    descriptor:
-        4-bytes of 0x00
+        3-bytes of 0x00 (reserved)
         for each of N time,value points (0..N-1): uint16_t time  (in minutes)
-            uint16_t value (arbitrary)
+            int16_t value

-        id_chain where profile result should be stored
+The profile exposes a container interface with 2 values:

-When reading/writing the profile, the format is the same as above, but now the first 4 bytes are defined:
+The first value (index 0) is a read/write value with a similar format as the definition format, but now the first 3 bytes are defined:
-        byte 0: SSSSIIXR
+        byte 0: SSSSSRII
-            SSSS    - 4-bits encoding the current profile step (0-15)
+            SSSS    - 5-bits encoding the current profile step (0-16)
+            R       - running (0, stopped, 1 running)
             II      - 2 bits encoding the interpolation type (00=none, 01=linear, 10=smooth, 11, smoother.)
-            X       - reserved (set to 0)
-            R       - running

-        bytes 1-2:  - current time duration into current step (in minutes)
+        bytes 1-2:  - current time duration into current step (unsigned, in minutes) bytes 3-3+(N*4) - N * (time,value) settings

+The data written is persisted to eeprom, so updates should not be too frequent.
+(In practice, changes are only needed when changing the profile.)

+The second value (index 1) in the container is a read only object and provides the current profile value:

+        bytes 0-1 - the current profile value.

-By using a write-mask command, parts of the block can be selectively updated.
-In particular, the step should not be changed, so the mask 0x0F should be used for the first byte.
+By using a write-mask command, parts of the profile definition (contained object 0) can be selectively updated.
+For example, the step should not normally be changed, so the mask 0x07 should be used for the first byte.

+To change the profile, the client code has the option to make changes to the profile in place by writing to the first object in thew container.

+This works if sufficient steps were allocated or if change can be done in place. if more steps are needed, the code can create a new profile.
+The use of the write mask avoids a read/update cycle - the update can be applied in one hit (and is then essentially atomic.)

 PersistChangeValue